These fun activities for babies will keep little ones entertained while also boosting important developmental skills.

 6 || Bath and lotion/massage

-Bath time is one of the most fun and memorable experiences most parents will have with their newborn.
+Bath time is one of the most fun and memorable infant activities.
 And the gentle touch of a washcloth or your hands with baby lotion also offers calming tactile input that can help a baby develop his ability to process touch in a healthy way.

 7 || Floor time outside of a carrier, stroller, or swing